Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "What happened?"

 "Update from the Corti."
 Everyone sat up, because everyone knew who they were talking about.
-"His recovery’s just...he’s had a seizure.
+"His recovery’s just... he’s had a seizure.
 One that very nearly killed him."

 There was silence around the room, as everyone absorbed the bad news.
 Hoeff put his cards down, stood up, and prowled away to the far end of the room with a terrible look on his face.